 The law does NOT prescribe that an employer must fill out a risk assessment table for every pregnant or breastfeeding woman, or woman with a child under six months old.
 What employers have to do is ensure the health and safety of everyone in their workplace.

-For low-risk environments a regular discussion between worker and manager can take the place of a formal risk assessment.
-The HSE require only the significant findings of risk assessments to be documented, so where a worker and manager have a good working relationship and regular meetings, an email such as the one below would be an adequate record.
+For low-risk environments, a regular discussion between worker and manager can take the place of a formal risk assessment.
+The HSE requires only the significant findings of risk assessments to be documented, so where a worker and manager have a good working relationship and regular meetings, an email such as the one below would be an adequate record.

 Where line managers don’t feel they have the skills to have such discussions, HR or occupational health can run the meetings.
 However, line management needs to stay involved since they remain responsible for the hazards created by the work, and for managing the controls needed to keep mother – and baby – safe.